davidgsd/AllScan/README.md

 5. Support favorites scanning, detecting of activity on a node and disconnect then connect to next node after a configurable inactivity delay.
 Estimated completion: Jan.
 28

 # Release Notes
+**v0.25 2022-12-19**<br>
+Enable automatic reading of allmon.ini file also from /etc/asterisk/, and astdb.txt file from allscan's directory or from ../supermon/ or /var/log/asterisk/.

 **v0.24 2022-12-18**<br>
 Enable automatic reading of allmon.ini file from allscan's directory or from ../supermon/ or ../allmon/allmon.ini.php.
 Provide detailed messages about any issues found when trying to read the file.